Columbia University leaders to get grilled by Congress at antisemitism hearing | KRDO

 Columbia has said that antisemitism is “antithetical” to the university’s values.

-“Columbia is committed to combating antisemitism and we welcome the opportunity to discuss our work to protect and support Jewish students and keep our community safe,” Columbia spokesperson Samantha Slater told CNN in a statement on Monday.
+“Columbia is committed to combating antisemitism and we welcome the opportunity to discuss our work to protect and support Jewish students and keep our community safe,” Slater, the Columbia spokesperson, told CNN in a statement on Monday.

 In November, the Department of Education launched an investigation into Columbia and other universities after getting complaints about alleged incidents of antisemitism and Islamophobia.